-The National Screen Institute – Canada (NSI) congratulates the teams selected to the 2012 NSI Totally Television training course who will have the opportunity to develop their television projects with the best showrunners/story editors in the country.
+The National Screen Institute – Canada (NSI) congratulates the teams selected to the 2014 NSI Totally Television training course who will have the opportunity to develop their television projects with the best showrunners and story editors in the country.

-NSI Totally Television is a TV series development training program that connects teams with executives from all major Canadian networks, showrunners, story editors such as Tassie Cameron (Rookie Blue), Vera Santa Maria (producer on Parks and Recreation) and David Barlow (King, The Border), Aaron Martin (Being Erica, Saving Hope) and executive producers from companies like Shaftesbury, Temple Street, Breakthrough and Omni.
+NSI Totally Television is a TV series development training course that connects teams with executives from all major Canadian networks, showrunners, story editors such as Tassie Cameron (Rookie Blue), Vera Santa Maria (producer on Parks and Recreation), David Barlow (King, The Border), Aaron Martin (Being Erica, Saving Hope) and executive producers from companies like Shaftesbury, Temple Street, Breakthrough and Omni.

 The connections made during the training course are paramount to getting NSI Totally Television projects into development and on the air.

-Training takes place over 10 months, at which time teams pitch their concepts to broadcasters and attend the Banff World Media Festival.
+NSI Totally Television training takes place over 10 months, at which time teams pitch their concepts to broadcasters and attend the Banff World Media Festival.
 The teams begin training this September when they come together for boot camp to work with program manager Shelly Tyler and program advisor Sam Linton along with many senior industry representatives.

 About the National Screen Institute

-Renowned for having given many emerging filmmakers, television writers and producers their first breaks, the National Screen Institute provides training and production support through courses like NSI Totally Television, NSI Drama Prize, NSI New Voices, NSI Features First and the upcoming NSI Aboriginal Documentary and NSI Lifestyle & Reality Series Producer.
+Renowned for having given many film and television writers, directors and producers their first breaks, the National Screen Institute (NSI) provides training, development and production support through courses like NSI Totally Television, NSI Drama Prize, NSI New Voices, NSI Features First, NSI Aboriginal Documentary and NSI Lifestyle & Reality Series Producer.

-NSI also offers national exposure through the NSI Online Short Film Festival and provides vast resources and support to those in the film, television, and digital media industry at nsi-canada.ca.
+NSI also offers exposure through the NSI Online Short Film Festival, and provides vast resources and support to those in the film, television, and digital media industry at nsi-canada.ca.